ciderapp/Cider-ThemeKit/README.md

 -   The SDK tab should say **"SDK is connected!"**
 -   Under the `Themes` tab you should see your theme listed, from here it can temporarily be enabled or disabled as well as installed permanently.

+Be sure to read the [Quirks and Features](#-quirks-and-features) section before getting started.

 ### 📮 Sharing your theme (temp)

 -   Run `npm run build ./projects/my-theme`